 God of abundant meadows and full baskets

+we thank you for your gifts to us,

+for your abundant life which fills our lives, our world and our universe.

 May our eyes be opened

 so that we can see your abundance in our lives

 and in the life of the world.

 May our hands be opened

-so we may receive your plenty from others and share your generosity with others in the name of God.
+so we may receive your plenty from others and share your generosity with

+others

-Eternal, Son and Spirit
+In the name of God, Eternal, Son and Spirit we pray Amen

-we prav

-.
-Amen Prayer of Intercession
+Prayer of Intercession

-God of abundant meadows and full baskets

-who heard the cry of your enslaved people

-and led them to freedom

-who heard the cry of your hungry people and fed them
+God of stormy seas and calm shorelines who heard the cry of your enslaved people and led them to freedom through a parted sea who heard the cry of your people in the roar of the storm and brought peace